cleversonahum/FEUP-CPAR/README.md

 # FEUP-CPAR
-Repository with Practical works from Paralel
+Repository with practical works from Parallel Computing